JeremyMahieu/PingMetrics/README.md

 # PingMetrics
+**🚧 This project is not ready 🚧**

 PingMetrics is a python application that pings to one or more targets and exposes the results in a metrics file.
-This file is read by prometheus.
+These metrics are read by prometheus.
 Configuration can be done and results can be seen in an Angular web interface.

 ## Prerequisits
 * Docker